open-campaign-logger/generator-library/GeneratorGuide.md

       "Aorgareth",
       "Zambrastil"

-Entries can be strings from a single character to an entire paragraph of text.
+Entries can be strings ranging from a single character to an entire paragraph of text, as long as the text is included between quotation marks.

 If you need an empty table entry, use a space (" "), as a completely empty null entry ("") can cause the generator to output empty results.